Federal Direct Loan Programs

 The following link will take you to the U.S. Department of Education’s Direct Loan “Calculators and Interest Rates” webpage where you can estimate your repayment amounts under each of the available repayment plans: https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action.

 Yes, but only under a few circumstances.
-Learn more about having your student loan discharged.
+Learn more about having your student loan discharged as well as different forgiveness programs availability for federal student loans here.
 You also may qualify for forgiveness of some or all of your loan balance if you teach full time for five years at a school or educational service agency serving low-income families and meet other requirements, or after you have made 120 payments on a Direct Loan while employed in one of certain public service jobs (additional conditions apply).

 FSA Ombudsman Group